20 (number): Science

+Physics

 20 is the third magic number in physics.

 Biology

 In some countries, the number 20 is used as an index in measuring visual acuity.
-20/20 indicates normal vision at 20 feet, although it is commonly used to mean "perfect vision" in countries using the Imperial system.
+20/20 indicates normal vision at 20 ft, although it is commonly used to mean "perfect vision" in countries using the Imperial system.
 (The metric equivalent is 6/6.)
 When someone is able to see only after an event how things turned out, that person is often said to have had "20/20 hindsight".

 Psychology

 In many disciplines of developmental psychology, adulthood starts at age 20.